ICTO-Labs/icto.app-v1/README.md

 npm run dev
 ```

+## Add admins
+ICTO use an indexing canister to map created contract with user.
+Add backend canister as admin to indexing_canister

 Which will start a server at `http://localhost:5173`, proxying API requests to the replica at port 8000.